Eva Guzman: 2022 Texas attorney general election

 Guzman formally announced on Monday, June 21, 2021 that she was running for the Republican nomination for attorney general.
 Guzman's announcement meant that the current incumbent, Ken Paxton, who is embroiled in multiple civil and criminal controversies, acquired a second high-profile challenger from within his own party.
 Texas Land Commissioner George P. Bush announced his bid to take on Paxton earlier in the year, a move under consideration since 2020 in light of the mounting ethics and public integrity issues surrounding Paxton.
 Also in November 2021, U.S. Representative Louie Gohmert announced his candidacy, making it a four way primary again.

 Guzman subsequently came in 3rd in the Republican Primary, receiving 17.5% of the vote and failing to qualify for the subsequent runoff.

-Shareholder at Chamberlain Hrdlicka
+Return to private practice

-Justice Guzman is a Shareholder at Chamberlain Hrdlicka.
-She is in the commercial litigation and appellate practices in the Houston and San Antonio Offices.
+In 2021, Guzman joined Chamberlain Hrdlicka as a shareholder, serving in the commercial litigation and appellate practices in the Houston and San Antonio Offices.
+Guzman then joined the Houston-based firm Wright, Close & Barger as a partner in 2022.

 Personal life

 Guzman is married to retired Houston Police Sergeant Antonio Ray "Tony" Guzman (born 1958).
-The couple has one adult daughter, Melanie Alexis, who is a graduate of Duke University School of Law and was licensed in Texas in 2019.
+The couple have one adult daughter, Melanie Alexis, who is a graduate of Duke University School of Law and was licensed in Texas in 2019.
 A resident of Cypress in Harris County, Guzman is the first Hispanic woman to serve on the Texas high court for civil appeals.
 Another Hispanic, David Medina, was elected to the court in 2006 and served until 2012, the year he was defeated by John P. Devine in the Republican primary run-off for re-nomination to his supreme court seat.